maacarvalho/exploring-mesh-shaders/README.md

 ## Renderer

 The renderer folder links to the **Nau3D** engine's repository, which was used throughout the thesis.
-This rendered is needed to run the projects present in this repository.
+This renderer is needed to run the projects present in this repository.

 ## Scripts